logo

 Belgrade | Serbia

-“Can Beauty Save the World?” asks Milo Rau in his opening speech at the 58th BITEF Theater Festival in Belgrade.
-The festival's main program will also include Carolina Bianchis The Bride and Goodnight Cinderella and Antigone in the Amazon, a co-production of the Vienna Festival.
+“Can Beauty Save the World?” asked Milo Rau in his opening speech at the 58th BITEF Theater Festival in Belgrade.
+The festival's main program also included Carolina Bianchis The Bride and Goodnight Cinderella and Antigone in the Amazon, a co-production of the Vienna Festival.

 Read the speech here.